IsaacNeal/backburnr/README.md

+Backburnr Social Network Engineering Training Course and most raw in your face social network on the interweb.
-SETI "Social Engineering Training and Instruction" This project is made for beginners in the hopes of teaching some basic techniques for building social networking systems with open source technologies
+This project is made for beginners in the hopes of teaching some basic techniques for building social networking systems with open source technologies